Akashijk/Prompt-Tool/README.md

 *   **Frontend:** Built with Python's standard `tkinter` library and themed with `sv-ttk` for a modern look and feel.
 *   **Backend:** Interacts with a local Ollama instance via its REST API.
 All AI processing happens on your machine.
 *   **Workflows:** The SFW/NSFW toggle is a core feature that changes the directories from which templates, wildcards, and system prompts are loaded, ensuring strict content separation.
-*   **State Management:** The application tracks model usage and automatically sends requests to Ollama to unload models from VRAM when they are no longer active in any window, helping to manage system resources.
+*   **State Management:** The application tracks model usage across all windows and automatically sends requests to Ollama to unload models from VRAM when they are no longer active, helping to manage system resources.

 ## Contributing